BarrierBench: Evaluating Large Language Models for Safety Verification in Dynamical Systems: Related Work

-\paragraph{LLMs for Complex Reasoning.} Recent advances in LLMs have demonstrated exceptional reasoning, planning, and problem-solving capabilities~\citep{achiam2023gpt,zhao2023survey}.
-Models such as GPT-3~\citep{dale2021gpt3} and GPT-4~\citep{sanderson2023gpt4} exhibit strong generalization and inference abilities by leveraging billions of pretrained parameters and broad world knowledge~\citep{xu2024llm}.
-LLMs can decompose complex problems into sub-tasks and reason across multiple abstraction levels, enabling coherent multi-step explanations and decisions~\citep{jansen2020visually,lin2023text2motion,rana2023sayplan}.
-These capabilities have been applied across domains—from robotic task planning~\citep{rana2023sayplan} and autonomous driving~\citep{cui2023large} to mathematical reasoning tasks requiring symbolic manipulation, quantitative analysis, and formal logic~\citep{lewkowycz2022solving}.
-Such progress positions LLMs as promising tools for safety-critical domains that demand rigorous mathematical reasoning about system constraints and safe execution.
+When system dynamics are difficult to model exactly, data-driven approaches aim to infer safe behavior from sampled trajectories~\citep{nejati2023formal}.
+Much of this literature focuses on linear or control-affine dynamics~\citep{Jagtap2020CBCGP,Cohen2022,Lopez2022uCBF}, often under partial knowledge or structural assumptions needed for formal guarantees.
+For example, \citep{Wang2018CBF} learns unknown dynamics with Gaussian processes while assuming known control-affine structure, and \citep{Jagtap2020CBCGP} assumes known control input while learning the unknown drift.
+Other works impose assumptions on stochastic components, for example by assuming unknown noise distributions over known deterministic dynamics~\citep{mathiesen2024data} or known noise distributions~\citep{mazouz2024data}.
+More recent work considers systems with fully unknown dynamics~\citep{Salamati2021DDCBC,wang2023stochastic,schon2024DRObarrier}, supported by tools such as LUCID~\citep{lucid}.
+Despite these advances, most existing methods still rely on manually chosen templates, motivating more flexible and automated synthesis approaches.

-\paragraph{LLM for CPS.} LLMs are increasingly transforming CPS by introducing high-level reasoning, planning, and natural-language interaction capabilities~\citep{xu2024llm}.
-Beyond traditional machine learning models trained on narrow datasets, LLMs draw on diverse web-scale corpora of text and code to serve as both context-aware assistants and autonomous decision-making agents.
-In robotics, systems such as SayCan~\citep{ahn2022saycan} and RT-2~\citep{zitkovich2023rt2} combine LLM reasoning with reinforcement learning or multimodal perception to translate natural-language commands into executable actions.
-In autonomous driving, DriveGPT4~\citep{yang2023drivegpt4} and Talk2Drive~\citep{cui2023large} employ LLMs for interpretable decision-making and natural language interaction.
+\textbf{LLMs for complex reasoning.} Recent LLMs exhibit strong reasoning, planning, and problem-solving abilities~\citep{achiam2023gpt,xu2024llm,zhao2023survey}.
+Models such as GPT-3~\citep{NEURIPS2020_1457c0d6,dale2021gpt3} and GPT-4~\citep{sanderson2023gpt4} demonstrate broad generalization grounded in large-scale pretraining~\citep{xu2024llm}.
+They can generate multi-step plans from high-level instructions~\citep{jansen2020visually}, decompose complex problems into subproblems, and reason across multiple levels of abstraction~\citep{lin2023text2motion,rana2023sayplan}.
+These capabilities have been applied in domains ranging from robotic task planning~\citep{rana2023sayplan} and autonomous driving~\citep{cui2023large} to mathematical reasoning involving symbolic manipulation, quantitative analysis, and formal logic~\citep{lewkowycz2022solving}.
+This progress makes LLMs promising tools for safety-critical settings that require structured reasoning about system constraints and safe behavior.